-Price, customer service, marketing, technical support, product quality and distribution resources are the principal methods of competition in our markets and competition historically has been very vigorous.
-Some of our competitors, particularly in the sale of cat litter (the largest product in our Retail and Wholesale Products Group), have substantially greater financial resources or market presence than we do and have established brands.
+Product performance, price, brand recognition, customer service, technical support, and distribution resources are the principal methods of competition in our markets and competition historically has been very vigorous.
+Advertising, promotion, merchandising and packaging also have a significant impact on retail consumer purchasing decisions, which primarily affects our Retail and Wholesale Products Group.
+Most of the principal competitors for our Retail and Wholesale Products Group have substantially greater financial resources or market presence than we do and have established brands.
+These competitors may be able to spend more aggressively on advertising and promotional activities, introduce competing products more quickly and respond more effectively to changing business and economic conditions than us.

 In our Retail and Wholesale Products Group, we have five principal competitors, including one which is also our customer.
-The overall cat litter market has been stable in recent years as household cat ownership has remained relatively constant.
+The overall cat litter market has been relatively stable in recent years.
+The overwhelming majority of all cat litter is mineral based, including both scoopable and traditional coarse litters.
+Cat litters based on alternative strata such as paper, various agricultural waste products and silica gels have niche positions.
 Scoopable products have a majority of the cat litter market share followed by traditional coarse products.
-Growth in the scoopable cat litter segment has been driven by the introduction of lightweight products, while coarse cat litter continues to decline.
-The overwhelming majority of all cat litter is mineral based; however, cat litters based on alternative strata such as paper, various agricultural waste products and silica gels have niche positions.
-There is significant competition to attract consumers of cat litter across multioutlet channels, including grocery, mass-merchandisers, dollar, pet and drug stores.
-We differentiate ourselves through product innovation, our operations with a nation-wide distribution network, strong customer service and world class sales, marketing and research and development teams, which gives us a potential advantage over smaller and regional manufacturers.
+The growing market share for lightweight scoopable cat litter has primarily offset the declining share for coarse products.
+There is significant competition to attract consumers of cat litter across multi-outlet channels, including grocery, mass-merchandisers, dollar, pet and drug stores.
+Competition for the lightweight scoopable litter market has been particularly intense with increased advertising and promotions by our competitors and by us.
+During fiscal year 2016, we launched an integrated marketing campaign to promote our Cat's Pride Fresh & Light Ultimate Care lightweight scoopable cat litter products.
+We further differentiate ourselves through product innovation, our operations with a nation-wide distribution network and strong customer service.
+World class sales and research and development teams give us a potential advantage over smaller and regional manufacturers.

 In the Business to Business Products Group, we have ten principal competitors.
-Our agricultural chemical carrier products have experienced competition from new engineered granular technologies in the agricultural and horticultural markets.
-Our bleaching clay and fluids purification products are sold in a highly cost competitive global marketplace.
+Our bleaching clay and fluid purification products are sold in a highly cost competitive global marketplace.
 Performance is a primary competitive factor for these products.
 The animal health portion of this segment also operates in a global marketplace with price and performance competition from multi-national and local competitors.
+Competition for our crop protection products is primarily based on price, but competitor differentiation also exists in the ability to meet customer product specifications and enhancements in engineered granule technologies.